alephmembeth/need-kinds/readme.md

 # Winter is Coming

-This is a repository for the paper “Winter is Coming” by [Jan Romann](https://github.com/JKRhb), colleagues, and me.
+This is a repository for the paper “Winter is Coming” by [Jan Romann](https://github.com/JKRhb), Mark Siebel, Stefan Traub, and me.

 Once finished, a preprint will be availabe in the folder `/preprint`.